Replaying RabbitMQ

 Next up, using the language and LLM of your choice, create a small load producer to send these messages to your RabbitMQ broker.
 The steps here are

-An example script in Go is provided below.
+Example scripts in multiple languages are provided below.
 You can also find a complete demo app with this generator in our demo repository.

 package main